Alec Scheiner: NFL career

 In 2004, Scheiner was hired by the NFL's Dallas Cowboys to be their general counsel.
 Four years later, he was promoted to vice president, where he was a key player in the day-to-day business operations of the team, as well as a point man for the building of the new Cowboys Stadium (now AT&T Stadium).
 In 2010, Scheiner was named to Sports Business Journal's "40 Under 40" list of top young sports executives.

 On December 18, 2012, Scheiner left the Cowboys to become president of the Cleveland Browns, where he is in charge of all business operations for the team.

 On March 4, 2016 Scheiner announced that he would be leaving his role as team president effective March 31.
 He will stay on with the Browns as a consultant for the remainder of the year.

 Private Equity

 In 2016, Scheiner left the Cleveland Browns and joined RedBird Capital Partners.
 He has helped lead sports investments in OneTeam Partners (a partnership with the NFLPA and MLBPA) and Toulouse FC (and sits on the boards of each) and is the CEO of RedBall Acquisition Corp, a Special Purpose Acquisition Company with Billy Beane and Gerry Cardinale serving as co-chairman.
-Scheiner also helped lead RedBird’s $750M investment in Fenway Sports Group.
+Scheiner also helped lead RedBird's $750M investment in Fenway Sports Group.

 In 2018, Scheiner partnered with four executives at RedBird Capital Partners to launch Otro Capital, a private equity company investing in sports, media and entertainment.
+The company has made investments in the Alpine F1 racing team and partnered with athletes and celebrities including Patrick Mahomes and Ryan Reynolds.

+In December 2025, Scheiner led Otro to become the first private equity firm to invest directly into college sports, with a proposed investment into the athletic department at the University of Utah.